Ace Technologies showcases integrated F&B processing and brewery systems

 17 Nov 2025 | By Sai Deepthi P

-The F&B portfolio includes complete water treatment (WTP), effluent treatment (ETP), sewage treatment (STP) and zero liquid discharge (ZLD) systems used across dairy, beverage and aquaculture sectors.
+The food and beverage portfolio includes complete water treatment (WTP), effluent treatment (ETP), sewage treatment (STP) and zero liquid discharge (ZLD) systems used across dairy, beverage and aquaculture sectors.
 Ace has executed desalination-based systems for the shrimp industry, where temperature control, chemical dosing and filtration are essential for breeding environments.
-The company has also delivered wastewater and washing-line solutions for clients such as Del Monte’s paneer division in Ludhiana.
+The company has also delivered water treatment solutions for clients who are A listers in the dairy segment for example for their paneer, cheese and curd lines.

-On the inspection side, Ace showcased a US-based inline optical inspection system capable of detecting burnt, cracked or deformed bakery products using high-speed camera lenses positioned above, below and through the product flow.
-Ace supplies the lab-model for display, while full-scale systems run on conveyor belts at customer plants, including installations for GoPro biscuits.
+On the inspection side, Ace showcased a US-based Sightline a product from KPM as these inline optical inspection system are capable of detecting burnt, cracked or deformed bakery products using high-speed camera lenses positioned above, below and through the product flow.
+Ace supplies the lab model for display, while full-scale systems run on conveyor belts at customer plants, including installations for biscuits, buns, tortillas for all the leading bakery manufacturers in India.

-Ace’s brewing vertical, operated in collaboration with Caspary (Germany), features complete brewery setups, keg cleaning, keg filling, pasteurisation and fermentation systems.
-Installations currently exist in Bangalore and Chandigarh, supported by dispensing units from MicroMatic (Denmark) and chilling systems from Ofrima (Croatia).
-Ace shared examples such as a 24-tap installation for Grudog, where each tap is connected to individual keg lines supplied and integrated by the company.
+Ace’s brews and spirits vertical, operated in collaboration with Caspary (Germany), features complete microbrewery setups, M&F Kegtechnik expertise in keg cleaning, keg filling, pasteurisation and fermentation systems.
+Installations currently exist in Bangalore and Chandigarh, supported by dispensing units from MicroMatic (Denmark) and chilling systems from Oprema (Croatia).
+Ace shared examples such as one of its kind installation in India where a single plate has 24-tap installation for brewdog, where each tap is connected to individual keg lines supplied and integrated by the company, beautifully crafted for enriching the beer tap room concept.